rpadovani/rpadovani.com/_posts/2017-11-28-introduction-gitlab-ci.markdown

 dropdown where you can select which artifact you want.
 After the review, you can leave a comment on the MR.

+You can always download the artifacts also from pipelines that do not have a merge request open ;-)

+I am focusing on merge request because usually is where testers, designer, and shareholder in general enter the workflow.

+But merge requests are not linked to pipelines: while they integrate nice one in the other, they do not have any relation.

+![download-artifacts][download-artifacts]

 ## Environments

+In a similar way, a job can deploy something to an external server, so you can reach it through the merge request itself.

+As you can see the environment has a name and a link.
+Just clicking the link you to go to a deployed version of your application (of course, if your team has setup it correctly).

+You can click also on the name of the environment, because Gitlab has also other cool features for environments, like [monitoring][monitoring].

+![environment][environment]

 ## Conclusion